 5. Check your SEO

 It’s always a good thing to check your SEO, your headings, sitemaps, speed, and loading time and responsiveness.
 I love Website Grader for this.
-It tells you about the size of the page, requests and how fast it loads.
+It tells you about the size of the page, requests, and how fast it loads.
 Tells you if you use gzip compression, and much more.
 It doesn’t go into detail, but it will give a direction where you can improve your website.

 6. Tools to learn and try new CSS HTML5 technology

 W3Schools has great information about the latest technology including tools that help you test your code.
 To go a step further you can use JSFiddle.
-And last but not least WordPress Codex if you want to add or change internal behavior of your theme.
+And last but not least WordPress Codex if you want to add or change the internal behavior of your theme.